Increasing the effectiveness of conservation targets across the Montreal Metropolitan Community

 Based on this study, we have provided recommendations for increasing the effectiveness of conservation targets so that natural environments can continue to provide ecosystem services, maintain landscape connectivity and support vulnerable and threatened species.

-Our analyses demonstrate that more ambitious conservation targets are needed to protect the MWC's terrestrial natural environments.
-Our report offers optimized science-based multi-criteria solutions for identifying natural environments for conservation.
-This approach allows us to contrast the consequences of conservation scenarios on ecosystem service retention, biodiversity, and ecological connectivity to inform decision-making.
+" Our analyses show that more ambitious conservation targets are needed to protect the MMC's terrestrial natural environments.
+Our report offers optimized, science-based multi-criteria solutions for identifying natural environments for conservation.
+This approach allows us to contrast the consequences of conservation scenarios on the retention of ecosystem services, biodiversity and ecological connectivity to support decision-making. "

 - Kyle Martins, Chief Analyst and lead author of the report